andymccall/agon-development/README.md

 You can ask for help in the Agon and Console8 Community Discord channel, which can be found [here](https://discord.gg/JpncxCTA7s).

+More information on programming the Agon and Console8 can be found in the community documentation [here](https://agonconsole8.github.io/agon-docs/).

 ### Found this guide useful?

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/andymccall)